 It’s likely these trends will change over time as societal and economic structures shift.
 There is a long and glorious history of women obtaining some of science's greatest achievements, of which there will be plenty more.

 There's also the role model factor: seeing more women in certain industries could make them more attractive to other women.
-That applies for education, too; a male-dominated engineering classroom might be a little uncomfortable for a young woman, and seeing more of her own gender might be more likely to persuade her to join.
+That applies to education, too; a male-dominated engineering classroom might be a little uncomfortable for a young woman, and seeing more of her own gender might be more likely to persuade her to join.

 Having more women in top positions in business is undoubtedly a good thing, both for companies themselves and society at large.
 Not every woman (or person) will want to be in the boardroom, but it is important to make sure the opportunities are there to enter that competitive arena and be treated fairly, and the women who really want it are equipped with the skills - both technical and interpersonal - to make a success of it.